biolab/orange-bio/docs/rst/reference/geo.rst

 Examples
 ========

-The following script prints out some information about a specific data set.
+The following script prints out information about a specific data set.
 It does not download the data set, just uses the (local) GEO data sets information file (:download:`geo_gds1.py <code/geo_gds1.py>`).